 - With white chocolate, you need not worry as much about chocolate bloom, the discoloration seen on dark chocolate when it’s not tempered.

 - Layered peppermint bark is another option if you prefer having a dark chocolate component.
 Putting a layer of white chocolate on top camouflages any imperfections if your dark chocolate happens to bloom.

-- But to prevent bloom, you can add some vegetable oil or shortening to the chocolate when you melt it.
+- PRO-Tip: To prevent bloom, you can add some vegetable oil or shortening to the chocolate when you melt it.
 Make sure to melt gently, meaning don’t totally melt the chocolate.
 Let the residual heat finish the job.

 - Or you can use Chocolate Melting Wafers like I did in this swirled peppermint bark recipe.
 Just follow the package instructions on how to melt properly.

 - Beware that the dark chocolate melts will harden quickly (especially if your kitchen is cold in the winter; I speak from experience!).
 So have both chocolates melted so you can drizzle on the white chocolate and swirl before the dark chocolate hardens.